 The cabin also offers a great place to warm up on a cool day and is typically less crowded than the food stalls in LOVE Park.

 In the courtyard at the center of City Hall is another small collection of vendors and a fun carousel.
-To be honest, the rides on this carousel struck me as really short, but it is a fun ride of kids of all ages.
-There is also a Ferris wheel that’s been added in the park for 2019.
+To be honest, the rides on this carousel struck me as really short, but it is a fun ride for kids of all ages.
+There is also a Ferris wheel that’s been added to the park for 2019.